MaxHalford/maxhalford.github.io/content/blog/sklearn-text-classifier-memory-footprint.md

 +++
 date = "2021-04-11"
-title = "Reducing the size of a scikit-learn text classifier" toc = true
+title = "Reducing the memory footprint of a scikit-learn text classifier" toc = true
 +++